dohkimOnAmz/generative-ai-use-cases/docs/en/DEPLOY_OPTION.md

 ### How to Set Tags

 GenU supports tags for cost management and other purposes.
+The key name of the tag is automatically set to `GenU` `.
 Here are examples of how to set them:

 Setting in `cdk.json`: